What Are Charge Entry Services?

 Charge Source Configuration

-We set up charge capture workflows tailored to your practice, whether you use superbills, EHR encounter forms, or electronic charge capture tools.
+We set up charge capture workflows configured for your practice, whether you use superbills, EHR encounter forms, or electronic charge capture tools.

 Daily Charge Processing